cjvogel1972/advent-of-code-2024/README.md

-# advent-of-code-2024
-My solutions for Advent of Code 2024
+# Advent of Code 2024

+These are my solutions for [Advent of Code](https://adventofcode.com/) 2024.

+For this year, I have chosen to solve the problems with Python again.
+It is definitely not my primary language, so it may not be well structured or "good", idiomatic python.